AcademySoftwareFoundation/opencue.io/content/docs/Getting started/deploying-rqd.md

         export CUEBOT_HOSTNAME=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' cuebot)
         ```

-        **If the Cuebot container is running locally in your machine**,
+         **If RQD is running locally in your machine in a container**,
-    use the Docker API to specify the container IP.
+    use the Docker API to map the host IP.

         ```shell
         export CUEBOT_HOSTNAME=host.docker.internal